-Many children are able to comprehend and experience the grace of God at a very early age.
-I was 5 years old when I began to understand my own need for forgiveness.
+Many children can comprehend and experience the grace of God at a very early age.
+I was 5 years old when I began understanding my need for forgiveness.
 The story of Easter became very real to me when I understood that Jesus died for me on the cross.
 With my mother by my side, I gave my life to Him.

-As parents live out their faith on a daily basis, they have the unique opportunity of guiding their children to discover Christ.
+As parents live out their faith daily, they have the unique opportunity of guiding their children to discover Christ.
 Helping children understand their sin and need for a Saviour paves the way for them to come to a saving knowledge of Jesus and to put their faith in Him.

 Talking with Your Child About Jesus: